ibrahimmdef/book-library/README.md

 }
 ```

-## 📱 Responsive Design

-The application is fully responsive and works on:
-- 💻 Desktop (1200px+)
-- 📱 Tablet (768px - 1199px)
-- 📱 Mobile (320px - 767px)

 ## 🎨 Features in Detail

 ### Book Collection
 - Add books with cover images
-- Categorize by reading status
-- Quick delete and status update
 - Search and filter capabilities

 ### Quote Management